 Marathon paddling is an exceptional way to develop both strength and aerobic capacity with the added benefit of being safe and relatively low impact.

 Canoes are an integral part of Canada's history and development.Nothing exemplifies that history more than the Voyageur Canoes that carried trade goods into the back country.
 OMCKRA owns a North Canoe and last year certified five coaches under Paddle Canada's Big Canoe Leader program.
-Enthusiasm is ramping up for North Canoe paddling in 2016.
+Enthusiasm is ramping up for North Canoe paddling.
 A race is planned for the Great Muskoka Padding Experience event on Thanksgiving weekend.
 Contact us if you want to experience North Canoe paddling this summer.
 The team work involved is likely nothing you have seen before.
 Contact us at firstname.lastname@example.org

 send submissions to email@example.com